mehediishere/Linux/Batch Programming/README.md

 PAUSE
 ```

-## Create folder and files for new laravel project at view directory
+## Create folder and files at current directory
 This one I did for myself for being too lazy ><

 ```batch